-The clock will stop at 4 ½ minutes of the 1st and 3rd periods of each game to allow for required substitutions The clock will start after the required substitutions have been made within a 30 second timeframe.
-The ball will be given to the team in possession of the ball when the stopped play.
+The clock will stop at 4 ½ minutes of the 1st and 3rd periods of each game to allow for required substitutions and will start after 30 seconds.
+The ball will be given to the team in possession of the ball when the official stopped play.
 (12U and up do not require mandatory substitutions in the 1st and 3rd periods.
 They will have open substitutions.
 All players will still be required to play a minimum of 4 minutes in each half.
 Failure to do so will result in game forfeit.)

-Free Throws (Officials discretion)
+Free Throws (Officials discretion if game is behind schedule)

-Two minutes for half-time (Officials discretion)
+Two minutes for half-time (Officials discretion if game is behind schedule)

 All time outs

-All whistles during the final two minutes of 2nd& 4th periods
+All whistles during the final two minutes of the 2nd& 4th periods and during the last minute of overtime.

 **** There will be a running clock when there is a 20 point or more lead. ****